A topic from the subject of Distillation in Chemistry.

 Introduction

-Fractional distillation is a separation technique used to separate liquids with different boiling points.
-It involves heating a mixture of liquids to a temperature where the more volatile component vaporizes, and then condensing and collecting the vapor.
+Fractional distillation is a separation technique used to separate a mixture of liquids with different boiling points.
+It involves heating the mixture to a temperature where the more volatile component vaporizes, then condensing and collecting the vapor.
+This process is repeated multiple times, leading to a higher degree of separation than simple distillation.

 Key Points